-Make Jaw Pain a Thing of The Past
+Make Jaw Pain An Issue of The Past

-If your temporomandibular joint isn’t functioning the way it should, even the simple act of laughing, yawning, or enjoying a meal is difficult, which is no way to go through life.
-Dr. Diercks and Dr. Karamardian want to help you live life to the fullest, without jaw pain and discomfort, so we offer multiple types of TMJ therapy in Los Gatos to help your jaw joints function better.
-If you think you may suffer from temporomandibular disorder, or TMD, we can help!
+If your temporomandibular joints aren’t functioning the way they should, even the simple act of laughing, yawning, or enjoying a meal is difficult, which is no way to go through life.
+Dr. Diercks and Dr. Karamardian want to help you live life to the fullest, without jaw pain and discomfort, which is why we offer multiple types of TMJ therapy in Los Gatos, CA to help your jaw joints function better.
+If you think you may suffer from temporomandibular joint dysfunction, or TMD, we can help!
 Contact us today to schedule a consultation.

 Signs and Symptoms of TMJ Disorder

-When your jaws hurt, it can be all you think about.
-And since TMD affects all the muscles around the joints, jaw pain may not be the only symptom you notice.
+When your jaw joints hurt, it can be all you think about.
+Since TMD affects all the muscles around the joints, jaw pain may not be the only symptom you notice.
 Here are some other common signs of TMD:

 - Clicking or popping on one or both sides